 - Parents as People: Parents as main characters, actually, in terms of Troy and Rose.

-- Parental Abandonment: Bono's father left his family when Bono was only a child.
+- Bono's father left his family when Bono was only a child.
+Likewise, Troy's mother abandoned Troy to get away from his abusive father.

 - After beating up his son, Troy's father basically disowns him.